SierraTeam/sierra-bot/README.md

 To cancel the event use /cancelevent.
 It will display all the events you can cancel.
 Also you can use /cancelevent 1 to cancel the event number 1.

-To see the the instructions type /info
+To see the the instructions type /info.

-In order to participate in group events (be accounted when the event is been created and been notified), you need to /subscribe in the group.
+In order to participate in group events (be accounted when the event is been created and been notified about), you need to /subscribe in the group.
 Later, if you changed your mind, you can /unsubscribe.

 In order to facilitate the process of finding the suitable time for everybody, you can use /suggesttime command with the date provided (without the date it will show the result for the current day).
+The result of the command is the time slots available for all the subscribed users in the current group chat.

 Example: /suggesttime 24.04.2018.

-(PROTOTYPE - branch "feature/google-calendar", bot does not remember the token yet) You can authorize your Google Calendar account with the bot, so that it could check your schedule in Google Calendar as well in order to find suitable time for you.
+(PROTOTYPE - branch "feature/google-calendar", bot does not remember the token yet) You can authorize your Google Calendar account with the bot using command /sync, so that it could check your schedule in Google Calendar (not implemented yet) in order to find suitable time for you.

 ## Build & Run ##